adapter-hub/website/posts/2023/11/introducing-adapters.md

 ```

 However, we recommend using the model classes provided by *Adapters*, such as `XXXAdapterModel`, where "XXX" denotes the model architecture, e.g., Bert.
-These models provide the adapter functionality without further initialization and support multiple heads, which is relevant when using composition blocks which can handle multiple outputs, for instance, the BatchSplit composition block.
+These models provide the adapter functionality without further initialization and support multiple heads, which is relevant when using composition blocks that can handle multiple outputs, for instance, the BatchSplit composition block.
 Here's an example of how to use such an `XXXAdapterModel` class:

 ```python